Supportive Care Program

 - Program offered as a community outreach, educational, and supportive program and therefore is not a billable service.

 - Participation in SCP does not interfere with services provided by any other agency nor does it prevent patient from seeking any sort of aggressive/curative therapies

 - Patient will receive support from an HRC nurse either through a phone call or home visit but they will not receive hands-on care while in Supportive Care

 - Patient/family will receive support from HRC chaplains & social workers

 - Patient/family instructed to contact attending physician with any medical concerns

 - HRC will monitor any changing needs of patient/family and may help coordinate appropriate community services

-- Patient may choose to be discharged from SCP at any time
+- Patient may choose to be discharged from Supportive Care at any time

 - If the patient becomes eligible for hospice care, they may be admitted as a hospice patient if they so choose.